Hexavalent-Browser/Hexavalent-Archive/README.md

 - Use Clang/LLVM to compile Chromium as upstream intends.
 - Use official builds only.
 - Compile with modern security features that upstream provides.
-- Be easy to maintain, clean, quick and efficent.
+- Be easy to maintain, clean, quick and efficient.
-- Fast updates - no more than 4 days lag time ideally.
+- Fast updates — no more than 4 days lag time ideally.
 - Leverage the Windows hypervisor platform on Windows.

 # Credits